January 16, 2018

 In 2017, a 10.84-acre site at the apex of the Dixwell and Newhallville neighborhoods was cleared of its 20th century industrial buildings.
 Before then, the earliest building on the property dated from the Winchester Repeating Arms era in 1909, while more recent research and warehouse buildings were built in the 1980s by the Olin Corporation.
 A series of 1960s structures represented the bulk of the former industrial campus at the intersection of Munson Street and the Northampton Railroad – now the Farmington Canal Trail.
 The property sat contaminated and vacant for years.
 Recently, a real estate developer acquired the property for $0 excluding remediation costs and was granted a requested zoning change from the Heavy Industrial IH zone to the most permissive RH-2 High Density Residential zone in order to allow a several hundred unit (395) market rate residential development for the site as of right.

 In the 19th century, 201 Munson Street was a manufacturing site as part of the Winchester Repeating Arms factory complex.
 Ammunitions cartridges and other firearm components were manufactured, assembled, and tested on the site, then exported to a wide market using the Northampton Railroad, which traversed the site.
-Two working class neighborhoods, Dixwell and Newhallville, grew up around this industrial complex and the wages from the manufacturing operation supported mortgages, weekly local retail establishments, and a dense network of civic and social organizations in the surrounding communities.
+Two working class neighborhoods, Dixwell and Newhallville, grew up around this industrial complex and the wages from the manufacturing operation supported mortgages, local retail establishments, and a dense network of civic and social organizations in the surrounding communities.
 In the mid-20th century, modern warehouse sheds housing research functions joined the masonry factory buildings on the site.
-By the early 1980s, however, employment in manufacturing, in general, and at the Winchester plant, in particular, went in decline.
+By the early 1980s, however, employment in manufacturing, in general, and at the Winchester plant, in particular, went into decline.

 Very little new construction has taken place within these neighborhoods without substantial subsidy from an institution, labor, or a government program.
 For that reason, a privately-financed projects like 201 Munson Street may seem appealing.